 The Wyoming State Auditor (Auditor) serves as the chief accountant and payroll officer for the State of Wyoming.
 In this role, the Auditor plays a critical role in the protection of public funds by ensuring proper disbursement and accounting.
-The State Auditor’s Office (SAO) has a biennial budget of $16.9 million, most of which is earmarked for contractual costs associated with operation of the uniform electronic accounting system (electronic accounting system), including federal reporting requirements (66%) and personnel services (32%).
+The State Auditor’s Office (SAO) biennial budget is primarily earmarked for contractual costs associated with operation of the uniform electronic accounting system (electronic accounting system), including federal reporting requirements (66%) and personnel services (32%).
 This leaves approximately 2% for the daily operating expenses of the office (e.g., office supplies, check warrant stock, staff training, etc.).

 Agency Background and Structure